 Until 2020, Virginia was practically without gambling options and infrastructure.
 The recent passage of major gambling expansion legislation, which allows online and retail sports betting and as many as five commercial casinos, has significantly altered the commonwealth’s gaming landscape.
 Online sports betting launched in January 2021.

-Virginia’s gambling expansion legislation in 2020 does not include online casino gambling.
+Virginia’s gambling expansion legislation in 2020 does not include best online casinos.
 An alternative for Virginia players is playing free online slots and table games at social and sweepstakes casinos, in which players are given virtual coins and can play to win prizes or for amusement.
 Gambling.com’s top social casinos are listed above.

 Online casino gambling at offshore-based sites, which are unregulated, is not recommended.
 Offshore casino sites are risky as they are unregulated and may abruptly shut down, causing players to lose access to their funds with no recourse.